jcoliz/AzFn.IoTHubTrigger/docs/3d-scenes-studio.md

 ![Temp Widget](../docs/images/twin-3d-temp-widget.png)

-Next, the humidity
+Next, the humidity widget

 1. Again, click `Widgets`, then `Add Widgets`
 2. This time, pick a `Gauge` widget.
-3. Choose the Sensor_1.Humidity property.
+3. Choose the PrimaryTwin.Sensor_1.Humidity property.
 4. Add three ranges.
 Set the 0-0.5 range to Green color, 0.5-0.75 to Yellow, and 0.75 to infinity as Red.
 5. Name it, and click Create Widget.